DarnedBuzzard70/legacy/README.md

 My domain name is **the-beautiful-world.cn**

-## Licence:
+## Licence & Copyrights:

-DarnedBuzzard70 reserves copyright, although you can see the source code, it cannot be used for commercial or non commercial purposes without permission.
+DarnedBuzzard70 reserves copyrights, although you can see the source code, it cannot be used for commercial or non commercial purposes without permission.